Transvection (genetics)

 Transvection appears to be dependent upon chromosome pairing.
 In some cases, if one allele is placed on a different chromosome by a translocation, transvection does not occur.
 Transvection can sometimes be restored in a translocation homozygote, where both alleles may once again be able to pair.
 Restoration of phenotype has been observed at bithorax, decapentaplegic, eyes absent, and vestigial, and with transgenes of white.
 In some cases, transvection between two alleles leads to intragenic complementation while disruption of transvection disrupts the complementation.

 Transvection is believed to occur through a variety of mechanisms.
 In one mechanism, the enhancers of one allele activate the promoter of a paired second allele.
 Other mechanisms include pairing-sensitive silencing and enhancer bypass of a chromatin insulator through pairing-mediated changes in gene structure.

-The physiological relevance of transvection has been, recently, documented in the context of sex-biased gene expression.
-In this case in Drosophila, transvection acts on the female X-linked gene, yellow, as it is homozygous in females (XX) versus hemizygous in males (XY).
+The physiological relevance of transvection has recently been documented in the context of sex-biased gene expression.
+In Drosophila, transvection acts on the female X-linked gene yellow, which is homozygous in females (XX) versus hemizygous in males (XY).